sonots/gce-host/README.md

 ## Configuration

-You can write a configuration file located at `/etc/sysconfig/gce-host` for CentOS, or `/etc/default/gce-host` for Ubuntu (You can configure this path by `GCE_HOST_CONFIG_FILE` environment variable), or as environment variables:
+You can write a configuration file located at `/etc/sysconfig/gce-host` or `/etc/default/gce-host` (You can configure this path by `GCE_HOST_CONFIG_FILE` environment variable), or as environment variables:

 GOOGLE API parameters: